LeeSmet/vcr/README.md

 python3 vcr/__main__.py
 ```

-in the root of the repository
+in the root of the repository.
+Alternatively the `--cli` flag can be used, in which case the program will run in a chat like mode